Defining new targets in liver cancer

 Liver cancer remains on the rise

-For decades, the number of liver cancer cases globally have continued to rise.14 Liver cancer is the sixth most commonly diagnosed cancer worldwide.15 However, due to poor outcomes, it is the third leading cause of cancer death.15 Hepatocellular carcinoma (HCC) is the most common type of liver cancer, representing about 80% of all cases.16,17
+For decades, the number of liver cancer cases globally have continued to rise.14 In 2020, liver cancer was the third most common cause of all cancer-related deaths.15* Hepatocellular carcinoma (HCC) is the most common form of liver cancer among adults, representing about 75% of all primary liver cancer cases.16,17

 Why is liver cancer so prevalent?